artisticLogicMK/animate4vue/README.md

 </p>

 ---
 **Animate4vue** is a library for ready-to-use animations designed for Vue.js applications, featuring over 100 high-performance UI animations crafted with GSAP, offering GPU-accelerated rendering with better performance and efficiency across all devices, as well as callbacks and async handling.
-Unlike traditional CSS animation libraries that can be tasking and less efficient on low-end devices.
-Animate4vue make your animations look and feel flawless.
+Unlike traditional CSS animation libraries that can be tasking and less efficient on low-end devices, Animate4vue make your animations look and feel flawless.

 Offers TypeScript support, and tree-shaking, so only the animations you use are bundled, keeping your application lean and fast.